-In three separate chemical processes, the coca is converted into coca paste, then coca base before it becomes real cocaine.
+Cocaine is made in three separate chemical processes; first the coca is converted into coca paste, then coca base before it becomes real cocaine.

-The drug labs are generally run by these local drug trafficking clans, individual guerrilla units, or collaborators of larger organizations with direct ties to the organizations that traffic the drugs to the US, Europe or the Southern Cone where local drug dealing organizations take care of street sales.
+The drug labs are generally controlled by local drug trafficking clans, individual guerrilla units, or collaborators of larger organizations with direct ties to the organizations that traffic the drugs to the US, Europe or the Southern Cone where local drug dealing organizations take care of street sales.

 Moving the product to the border